derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 We'll leave the snippet as is for simplicity and because there isn't anything *better* we can do.

-In snippet three there are five core parts comprising the line of code:
+In snippet three there are five parts comprising the line of code:
 ```
   // 3. variable declaration and assignment using currentOpacity identifier
   var currentOpacity = window.getComputedStyle(imageToToggle).opacity;